Long Story (click here for the shorter version)

 After eight years in Egypt, our family repatriated to the west coast, this time to Los Angeles County, where I worked as an independent educational consultant.
 Within a year of our return to the United States, hurricane Katrina hit New Orleans.
 After the devastation of my beloved city and the loss of family journals and photographs, I began a relentless pursuit of re-documenting our family history.
 In between visits with family in New Orleans and research trips throughout Louisiana, I now live in Cincinnati, Ohio.

 In addition to writing, my interests include early literacy instruction, special needs education, world travel, tennis, historical research, and genealogy.
-I am a member of Children’s Book Insiders, the Society of Children’s Book Writers & Illustrators (SCBWI) and the Central and South Ohio Society of Children’s Book Writers & Illustrators (COSCBWI) and The Author’s Guild.
+I am a member of the Society of Children’s Book Writers & Illustrators (SCBWI) and the Central and South Ohio Society of Children’s Book Writers & Illustrators (COSCBWI), the 12×12 Picture Book Wrting Challenge, write monthly author studies for the Reading for Research Month (ReFoReMo) blog, and review books for Multicultural Children’s Book Day.

-My debut children’s picture book, THE KING CAKE BABY, acquired by Pelican Publishing Co., Inc. (January 2015), highlights one of our unique Louisiana cultural traditions, eating king cake during the Mardi Gras season.
+My debut children’s picture book, THE KING CAKE BABY, acquired by Pelican Publishing (2015), highlights one of our unique Louisiana cultural traditions, eating king cake during the Mardi Gras season.
+A companion book is in the works so stay tuned!

-Forthcoming: NO VOICE TOO SMALL: Fourteen Young Americans Making History, co-editors Jeanette Bradley, Keila V. Dawson, Lindsey H. Metcalf.
-Illus. by Bradley.
-(Charlesbridge Publishing September 2020)
+My second picture book, NO VOICE TOO SMALL: Fourteen Young Americans Making History, Co-editors Jeanette Bradley, Lindsey H. Metcalf.
+Illus. by Bradley acquired by Charlesbridge Publishing, will release in September 2020.

 Merci beaucoup for stopping by!